bahrus/trans-render/README.md

 - If the rhs expression evaluates to an array, then
   -  Arrays are treated as "tuples" for common requirements.
   -  The first element of the tuple indicates what type of tuple to expect.
-  -  If the first element of the tuple is a non-array, non HTMLTemplateElement object, or undefined, then the array represents a "PEATS" tuple -- property / event / attribute  setting
+  -  If the first element of the tuple is a non-array, non HTMLTemplateElement object, or undefined, then the tuple is treated as a "PEATS" tuple -- property / event / attribute / symbol reference setting:
      -  First optional parameter is a **p**roperty object, that gets shallow-merged into the matching element (target).
         - Shallow-merging goes one level deeper with style and dataset properties.
      -  Second optional parameter is an **e**vent object, that binds to events of the matching target element.
-     -  Third optional parameter is an **a**ttribute object, that sets the attributes.
+     -  Third optional parameter is an **a**ttribute object, that sets the attributes.  "null" values removes the attributes.
      -  Fourth optional parameter is a sub-**t**ransform, which recursively performs transforms within the light children of the matching target element.
      -  Fifth optional parameter is of type **s**ymbol, to allow future referencing to the matching target element.
   -  If the first element of the tuple itself is an array, then the array represents a declarative loop associated with those items.